aither64/haveclip-core/README.md

 ------------
     $ sudo make install

-or as root

-    # make install

 Usage
 -----
-HaveClip runs in background.
-There is no window when you launch it, only tray icon will show up.
+HaveClip runs in the background.
+There is no window when launched, only tray icon will show up.

-If you left-click the tray icon, menu with clipboard history will pop up.
+Left-click on the tray icon will pop up a menu with clipboard history.
-Right-click triggers menu with options and pasting.
+Right-click triggers a menu with options.
 These two menus are merged in one in OS X.

-First thing you want to do is to setup devices where the clipboard will be synced.
+First thing to do is to setup devices where the clipboard will be synced.
 Right-click on the tray icon and select Settings.
-Go to tab Pool and add IP addresses of your devices.
-The format for each entry is IP address:port.
-For example:

-    1.2.3.4:9999

-Now when you copy something into clipboard, it will be sent to all devices listed in Pool.

-It is not recommended to use HaveClip over slow or network connections with FUP, since it can transfer a lot of data.
-For instance, image copied from GIMP is saved to clipboard in multiple formats, so the size can exceed a few tens of MB.
+Go to tab Pool, click on "Add" button and follow the verification process.

+If the verification process is successful, the clipboard will be synchronized between the two computers.

+Please remember, that for HaveClip to work properly, encryption has to be used and all computers should have unique private key and certificate.

 Sailfish OS
 -----------